 “The plan is to have no plan” is not a strategy, really.
 Nor would I call it a policy.
 It has a kind of logic to it, but this is different from saying it has a design— or a designer.
 Meaning: I do not want to be too conspiratorial about this.
 To wing it without a plan is merely the best this government can do, given who heads the table.
 The manufacture of confusion is just the ruins of Trump’s personality meeting the powers of the presidency.
 There is no genius there, only a damaged human being playing havoc with our lives.

-UPDATE: A few developments since then, as reported in the Washington Post:
+UPDATE: A few developments since then, as reported in the Washington Post and other news sites:

 May 15, 2020: Trump’s continually strange comments on possibly ‘overrated’ coronavirus testing.
 (Link.)

 The answer wouldn’t seem to be that testing isn’t necessary, but that more testing would be preferable to make sure people who are infected take precautions as soon as possible.
 The whole commentary is confusing and in many cases nonsensical.

 June 27, 2020: With Trump leading the way, America’s coronavirus failures exposed by record surge in new infections.
 (Link.)

 While public health experts urge caution and preventive measures such as mask-wearing and social distancing, Trump, Pence and other top aides repeatedly flout their advice, leaving confused Americans struggling to determine who to believe.
 “They’re creating a cognitive dissonance in the country,” one former senior administration official said.
 “It’s more than them being asleep at the wheel.
 They’re confusing people at this point when we need to be united.”

 July 6, 2020: Trump and Biden campaigns shift focus to coronavirus as pandemic surges.
 (Link.)